 Major Sewers Length (Miles) Pipe Size West Low Level Interceptor 1.51 10" to 21"

 There are no pump stations within the West Low Level Sewershed.

-The West Low Level SRRR Plan was accepted by the EPA on December 9, 2013, and needs to be implemented by September 6, 2019.
+The West Low Level SRRR Plan was accepted by the EPA on December 9, 2013 and certified by the County as substantially complete on September 6, 2017.